Crate tetanes

 If you get an error running a ROM that’s using the supported Mapper list above, it could be a corrupted or incompatible ROM format.
 If you’re unsure which games use which mappers, see http://bootgod.dyndns.org:7777/.
 Trying other versions of the same game from different sources sometimes resolves the issue.

-If you get some sort of other error when trying to start a game that previously worked, try removing any saved states from $HOME/.tetanes to ensure it’s not an incompatible savestate file causing the issue.
+If you get some other error when trying to start a game that previously worked, try removing any configurations or save states from the Directories listed above to ensure it’s not an incompatible savestate file causing the issue.

 If you encounter any shortcuts not working, ensure your operating system does not have a binding for it that is overriding it. macOS specifically has many things bound to Ctrl-*.